Site For Still Life

-October 13 – December 31 2017
+October 13 – December 31, 2017

-The Contemporary Art Gallery will present the most comprehensive solo exhibition in a public gallery to date of work by Vancouver-based artist Andrew Dadson.
+The Contemporary Art Gallery presents the most comprehensive solo exhibition in a public gallery to date of work by Vancouver-based artist Andrew Dadson.

 Dadson has consistently engaged with the notion of boundaries in relation to space and time in his work, primarily through investigations with materiality, process and abstraction.
 Comprising new, ambitious large-scale paintings, film and installation, the gallery is given over to Dadson, whereby the exhibition presents a major statement by this young artist of propositions core to his practice.